solana-foundation/developer-content/content/guides/token-extensions/immutable-owner.md

 ---
 date: Dec 6, 2023
 difficulty: beginner
+seoTitle: "Token Extensions: Immutable Owner"
-title: "How to use the immutable owner extension"
+title: "How to use the Immutable Owner extension"
+description:
-description: "With the Token program, the `SetAuthority` instruction can be used for various use cases.
-Among them, an Account's owner may transfer ownership of an account to another.
+  "With the Token program, the `SetAuthority` instruction can be used to transfer ownership of an account to another.
+The `ImmutableOwner` extension can be used to prevent this."
-  "
 keywords:
   - token 2022
   - token extensions